 At Avi Medical, we want to prevent this and counteract it at the very first symptoms.

 To diagnose COPD, we perform a lung function test to accurately measure your current lung and respiratory volume.
-Simply put, we measure the maximum amount of air that can be exhaled in one second (FEV1).
+Simply put, we measure how much maximum volume of air, in one second, can be exhaled (FEV1).
 The greater the constriction, the lower the volume exhaled.

-The treatment of COPD involves medication and non-drug treatments that complement each other.
-The treatment you need depends on how severe your COPD is.
+Treatment for COPD involves medication and non-drug treatments that complement each other.
+The treatment that is needed depends on how severe your COPD disease is.

-The most important thing is to avoid harmful substances, such as smoking or dust.
+The most important thing is to avoid harmful substances, through smoking or dust.
 This prevents further progression of COPD and reduces the risk of acute exacerbations.

 Our doctors will be happy to discuss the medication options for COPD therapy with you in our consultation hours.
 There is the possibility of administering bronchodilators, which are defined as the basic medication for COPD.
 Bronchodilators dilate the airways (bronchi) and are usually administered as a spray.
 Cortisone preparations may also be given.
 They are usually used to prevent acute exacerbations (COPD attacks).